neilmangan/LIGO-site-policies/TermsOfService.md

 ---
-title: GitHub Terms of Service
+title: LIGO Terms of Service
 redirect_from:
   - /tos/
   - /terms/